EIGHTH GRADE SUMMER READING LIST 2018

 These readings serve as touchstones for the discussion of other works of literature and other history units throughout the year.
 These requirements are listed below.

-II.
-REQUIRED READING for History:
+REQUIRED READING for English and history:

 Information that’s good to know is as follows: